newjam/feeder/README.md

 ## Prerequisites

 You need Haskell and cabal installed.
-You also need a postgres server (currently the connection parameters are hardcoded).
+You also need a postgres server (You can specify server connection info with the `--database-url` option).
 To build, I think you just need to do a `cabal install`.

 ## Usage